Meet Our Staff

 Kristi is a self-proclaimed “jill of all trades” and has an AGS with an emphasis in business as well as a background in Publishing, as a CNA, and licensed home daycare.
 She also has training in Trauma-Informed Care, A.C.E.’s (Adverse Childhood Experiences), Anti-Bias Education, the Positive Behavior Support (PBS) Pyramid Model, and Early Childhood Leadership.

-Kristi is a mom to three, ages 12, 19, and 24, and a metastatic breast cancer warrior.
+Kristi is a mom of three and a metastatic breast cancer warrior.
 In her free time, she loves to cook, travel, and spend time with her family, preferably near water, whether it be a pool, a lake, or an ocean.

 Lane Eisenbart, Communications and Operations

 Lane wears many hats for Positive Bright Start.
-She’s the face you’ll likely see first as you walk in the door, and the person behind the social media posts you see and many of the emails and letters you get.
+She’s the face you’ll likely see first as you walk in the door and the voice on the phone.
+Lane is onsite tech support and website manager as well as classroom lunch cook and substitute teacher.
 Lane tries to make sure everyone at Positive Bright Start has the support they need to do their jobs.
-Lane is the communications manager, as well as the on-site tech support, and event planner.

 Lane has a degree in English and Secondary Education from KU, has lived in Lawrence since 2003, is active and involved in her community, and believes that all children deserve love and safety and the opportunity to learn and grow.